buildfirst/buildfirst/ch07/12_the-one-with-delete-buttons/README.md

-# Backbone Views
+# The One With Delete Buttons

 [![backbone.png][1]][2]

-This example introduces you to the wonderful experience of developing MVC applications in the client-side.
-As we mentioned in Chapter 5, we'll stick to Common.JS and use [Browserify][3] to effortlessly translate those modules into a browser-ready bundle.
+It might be hard for you to eye-parse this example without walking through the introductory materials on [Backbone][2] in Chapter 7 first, so I suggest you read about MVC and [Backbone][2] in the book before going through this example.

 To run this example you'll need to build the application with Browserify, I've set up Grunt for that, just like in [**ch05e11** Browserify + Common.JS][4].